CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-Trunk.markdown

 <!-- more -->

-TL;DR We have good reasons for why and how we’re going to continue from here, but feel free to skip over the history lessons and straight to: ‘Trunk’, our solution.
+TL;DR We have good reasons for why and how we’re going to continue from here, but feel free to skip over the history lessons and straight to: <a href="#trunk">‘Trunk’, our solution</a>.

 ## The past and the why